 Negatives: As raw as it gets in pass coverage.
 Tentative, and lacks instinct.
 He has a lot to learn if he’s going to be good in the NFL in coverage.
 It will take a year or two to see what the Raiders really have in him.
 UCONN was outscored 130-16 in their last 4 games last year and they weren’t exactly playing Alabama so you wonder about his elevated stats, because their defensive front 7 was not good.

-Outlook: A raw talent who’s athleticism is hard to pass up.
-I always worry about NFL combine warriors though.
+Outlook: I HATE this pick.
+Watching him at UCONN he made great plays if he got to where he needed to be but that was hit or miss.
+He’s still learning how to play and is a project at best.
+I always worry about NFL combine warriors.
 Karl Joseph is good against the run but just ok against the pass so right now they have a bigger Karl Joseph in him.
-I think this is going to be a great pick or a pure bust; no in between.
+I think this is going to be a great pick or a pure bust; and I personally think this will be a bust.
 Time will tell.
 With Raiders Safeties struggling to stay healthy we may find out quickly.

 3rd Round: Eddie Vanderdoes DT UCLA

 Positives: He is a powerful, athletic DT.
 He had a bad year last year coming off of ACL surgery.
 He gained a lot of weight and didn’t seem very motivated.
 The good news is that he’s lost 30-40 pounds and seems much more into football.
 He was a top ten 5 star recruit out of high school.

 A tough guy to block against the run who can handle double teams and keep his ground.
 If he keeps his weight down, he has the possibility of being a solid DT in the NFL.
 When he’s motivated, he’s fun to watch because of how physical he plays.